Carciax/EEE3088F-Project-CKR/README.md

 ## Table of contents
 * Description of HAT
-* softwarte used
 * Getting started
   * Introduction
+  * Ordering and assembling a HAT
-  * Required hardware
+  * Other hardware requirements
-  * Required software
+  * Hardware connection
-  * Connecting hardware
+  * Software requirements
-  * Basic reading of data fromt the microcontroller
+  * Basic operation of HAT
   * Licensing

 # Description of HAT